Dynamical Analysis of the EIP-1559 Ethereum Fee Market

 \section{Model}

-Our model consists of two parts.
-The first describes the transaction fee mechanism of EIP-1559 with a special focus on the dynamic adjustment of the base fee (\Cref{sub:eip}) and the second describes the agents' behavior (\Cref{sub:users,sub:fluid}).
+Our description of the model consists of two parts.
+The first describes the transaction fee mechanism of EIP1559 with a special focus on the dynamic adjustment of the basefee (\Cref{sub:eip}) and the second describes the assumptions concerning agents' behavior that we study in this paper (\Cref{sub:users,sub:fluid}).

-\subsection{Transaction Fee Market and EIP-1559}
+\subsection{Transaction Fee Market and EIP1559}